-Each prospective investor in the Certificates must determine the suitability of its investment in light of its own circumstances.
-In particular, each prospective investor should:
+The Certificates of any Series may not be a suitable investment for all investors.
+Each prospective investor in Certificates must determine the suitability of that investment in light of its own circumstances.
+In particular, each prospective investor may wish to consider, either on its own or with the help of its financial and other professional advisers, whether it:

-- (i) have sufficient knowledge and experience to make a meaningful evaluation of the Certificates, the merits and risks of investing in the Certificates and the information contained in this Prospectus; - (ii) have access to, and knowledge of, appropriate analytical tools to evaluate, in the context of its particular financial situation, an investment in the Certificates and the impact the Certificates will have on its overall investment portfolio; - (iii) have sufficient financial resources and liquidity to bear all of the risks of an investment in the Certificates, including where the currency of payment is different from the prospective investor's currency; - (iv) understand thoroughly the terms of the Certificates and be familiar with the behaviour of any relevant indices and financial markets; - (v) be able to evaluate the compliance of the Certificates with Shari'a principles (including without limitation, their individual standards of compliance relating thereto); and - (vi) be able to evaluate (either alone or with the help of a financial adviser) possible scenarios for economic and other factors that may affect its investment and its ability to bear the applicable risks.
+- (a) has sufficient knowledge and experience to make a meaningful evaluation of the relevant Certificates, the merits and risks of investing in the relevant Certificates and the information contained in this Base Prospectus or any applicable supplement; - (b) has access to, and knowledge of, appropriate analytical tools to evaluate, in the context of its particular financial situation, an investment in the relevant Certificates and the impact the relevant Certificates will have on its overall investment portfolio; - (c) has sufficient financial resources and liquidity to bear all of the risks of an investment in the relevant Certificates, including where the currency of payment is different from the prospective investor's currency; - (d) understands thoroughly the terms of the relevant Certificates and be familiar with the behaviour of any relevant indices and financial markets; and - (e) is able to evaluate (either alone or with the help of a financial adviser) possible scenarios for economic and other factors that may affect its investment and its ability to bear the applicable risks.